haayedaslam/haayedaslam.github.io/README.md

 - Skills
 - Contact

 It lists every engineering project I've worked on, from school, work experience, personal endeavours, and university.
-Click on each project box to find out more about it!
+Click on each project card to find out more about it!